openmainframeproject/tac/README.md

 You can review [past meeting notes](/meetings) and the [calendar of meetings](https://lists.openmainframeproject.org/calendar).

-For the next TSC meeting, you can propose agenda items either [via email to the TAC](mailto:omp-technical@lists.openmainframeproject.org), or as a pull request against [those meeting notes](/meetings).
+For the next TAC meeting, you can propose agenda items either [via email to the TAC](mailto:omp-technical@lists.openmainframeproject.org), or as a pull request against [those meeting notes](/meetings).

 ## Conference call details